Energy Select Sector SPDR Fund

 Key Levels

-Looking at the full picture for Energy Select Sector SPDR Fund (XLE): extension is above average (77th percentile), momentum is neutral (47th percentile), flow is slightly above average (56th percentile), volatility is slightly above average (57th percentile).
+Looking at the full picture for Energy Select Sector SPDR Fund (XLE): extension is below average (30th percentile), momentum is below average (26th percentile), flow is slightly below average (40th percentile), volatility is neutral (50th percentile).
+Watch whether extension drops further toward the support zone at $53 -- $60 (2% below).
+A combination of low extension and low momentum at a structural support level would be a more significant confluence.

 Where is money flowing?